lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ## 4. Experiments

+They use a typically CNN archiecture for the experiments.

 Filter sizes for conv and local conv layers are 3x3 with stride 1, followed by PReLU nonlinear units.

 The number of feature maps is 128 for conv layers and 256 for local conv layers.
 Max-pooling grid is 2x2, and the stride is 2.

 They concatenate the output of the 4th pooling layer and the 3rd local conv layer as input to the 1st fully connected layer.
 The output of the fully connected layer is 512.

-In Fig 4, we see this CNN architecture used for the experiments.
+In Fig 4, we see a diagram of this architecture.

 ![CNN architecture used throughout experiments](/_media/center-loss-fig-4.png)

 ### 4.1 Implementation Details

-* Use five landmarks (2 eyes, nose, and mouth corners) for similarity transformation.
+Use five landmarks (2 eyes, nose, and mouth corners) for similarity transformation.

-* When detection fails, discard the image in the training set, but use the provided landmarks if it is a testing image.
+When detection fails, discard the image in the training set, but use the provided landmarks if it is a testing image.

-* Faces are cropped to 112 x 96 RGB images.
+Faces are cropped to 112 x 96 RGB images.

-* Each pixel $[0, 255]$ is normalized by subtracting 127.5 and dividing by 128.
+Each pixel $[0, 255]$ is normalized by subtracting 127.5 and dividing by 128.

 Training data uses web-collected training data, including: